onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. req::
     :id: R-50252
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST
     :updated: casablanca

-    The xNF **MUST** write to a response file in JSON format that will be retrieved and made available by the Ansible Server if, as part of a xNF action (e.g., audit), a playbook is required to return any xNF information/response.
+    The VNF or PNF **MUST** write to a response file in JSON format that will be retrieved and made available by the Ansible Server if, as part of a VNF or PNF action (e.g., audit), a playbook is required to return any VNF or PNF information/response.
 The text files must be written in the main playbook home directory, in JSON format.
-The JSON file must be created for the xNF with the name '<xNF name>_results.txt'.
-All playbook output results, for all xNF VMs, to be provided as a response to the request, must be written to this response file.
+The JSON file must be created for the VNF or PNF with the name '<VNF or PNF name>_results.txt'.
+All playbook output results, for all VNF or PNF VMs, to be provided as a response to the request, must be written to this response file.

 .. req::
     :id: R-51442
-    :target: XNF
+    :target: VNF or PNF
     :keyword: SHOULD
     :updated: casablanca

-    The xNF **SHOULD** use playbooks that are designed to automatically 'rollback' to the original state in case of any errors for actions that change state of the xNF (e.g., configure).
+    The VNF or PNF **SHOULD** use playbooks that are designed to automatically 'rollback' to the original state in case of any errors for actions that change state of the VNF or PNF (e.g., configure).

-    **Note**: In case rollback at the playbook level is not supported or possible, the xNF provider shall provide alternative rollback mechanism (e.g., for a small xNF the rollback mechanism may rely on workflow to terminate and re-instantiate VNF VMs and then re-run playbook(s)).
+    **Note**: In case rollback at the playbook level is not supported or possible, the VNF or PNF provider shall provide alternative rollback mechanism (e.g., for a small VNF or PNF the rollback mechanism may rely on workflow to terminate and re-instantiate VNF VMs and then re-run playbook(s)).
 Backing up updated files is also recommended to support rollback when soft rollback is feasible.

 .. req::
     :id: R-58301
-    :target: XNF
+    :target: VNF or PNF
     :keyword: SHOULD NOT
     :updated: casablanca

-    The xNF **SHOULD NOT** use playbooks that make requests to Cloud resources e.g. Openstack (nova, neutron, glance, heat, etc.);
+    The VNF or PNF **SHOULD NOT** use playbooks that make requests to Cloud resources e.g. Openstack (nova, neutron, glance, heat, etc.);
     therefore, there is no use for Cloud specific variables like Openstack UUIDs in Ansible Playbook related artifacts.